ElieShalhoub/FSND-Project4/README.md

       Reveals the letters that users has correctly guessed one guess at a time.
      If the user's guess causes a game to end, a corresponding Score entity will be created.
-     A score of 0 is awarded when the user fails to guess the word, and is hanged, and a score of 3 is awarded when the user manages to guess the word.
+     A score of 0 is awarded when the user fails to guess the word, and is hanged, and a score of numnber of attempts remaing is awarded when the user manages to guess the word.

  - **get_game**